 |Starting term||U.S. Applicants||International Applicants|

-Students interested in applying to the MPAc program must complete and submit either an online or paper Application for Graduate Admission.
+Students interested in applying to the MPAc program must complete and submit an online Application for Graduate Admission.

 The following documents are required in order for your application to be considered complete and eligible for review:

 - Official transcripts from each university attended (MSU transcripts past 1988 need not be submitted)